 This research project is part of the NWO programme Responsible Innovation.
 To promote that the knowledge gained is used in practice, the research team closely collaborates with various private partners.
 Members of the valorisation panel will advise on the generalizability of the research findings across various (cultural) contexts.

-The research project started on 1 July 2015 and will continue for almost four years.
+The research project started on 1 July 2015 and will continue until end of 2020.

 See also: Ethicists will now have a lab as well.